Prasanjit-Dey/Prasanjit-Dey.github.io/_pages/publications.md

 layout: single
 permalink: /publications/
 author_profile: true
 excerpt: 'You will find below a list of publications.
-I have included of the paper link'
+I have included each of the paper link'
 header:
   overlay_image: /images/Profile-picture.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background